 Given that, many people tend to use Facebook for a quick escape; not to think.
 They are not even aware of it too; it’s generally like this: Bored?
 Not sure what to do?
 Okay, let’s grab our mobile phone and see what’s on our Facebook feed.
 Oh, this looks interesting!
 Haha, this gave me a laugh!
 Let’s press “like”!
 Okay what’s next?

 Because of that, the most highly engaged content on Facebook is usually content that provides some form of distraction and escape; that triggers anger, uproar, or indignation; that scratches an itch; that gives a quick tickle, not to think.
-Conversely, content that reminds people of their pain, that is meant to get people to look at hard issues, and that requires people to slowly think and process, do not do well at all.
+Conversely, content that reminds people of their pain, that is meant to get people to look at hard issues, and that requires people to slowly think and process, does not do well at all.

 - So when an immaculate selfie and a lengthy post are put side-by-side, the selfie will generally win based on Facebook’s algorithm, because it doesn’t take thought to process a selfie and its content is visual, where sight is a lower-level sensory.